As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

-If you’ve opened Instagram at any point in the last century, you’ll probably have seen some of the stunning destinations in that part of the world.
 With so many incredible places to choose from, deciding upon a travel route is a little daunting at first, but just seems to develop naturally as you move around.
 Nevertheless, I’ll provide some inspiration by sharing my own South East Asia 4 month itinerary (17½ weeks to be precise).

 Backpacking routes through the region have been dubbed the ‘Banana Pancake Trail‘, a reference to the abundance of banana pancakes catering to us westerners.
 (If you’re a fellow pancake lover reading this, don’t get your hopes up – you’ll soon be returning to the Asian cuisine.)